sbd-community/handbook/docs/standards/eu/cra-overview.md

 2.  **Simpler Documentation:** The manufacturer can cite the harmonised standard in their EU Declaration of Conformity, rather than documenting compliance with every requirement in Annex I individually.

 :::tip Harmonised Standards Timeline
-The first harmonised standards for the CRA are expected to be published in the Official Journal around **Q2 2027**.
+The first harmonised standards for the CRA are expected to be published in the Official Journal around **Q2 2027** ([EC FAQ 6.10][ec_faq]).
 This follows a standardisation request ([Mandate M/606][mandate_m606]) and an 18-24 month drafting period.
+Per the FAQ, ESOs are targeting: horizontal standards on secure design/development and vulnerability handling by Aug 2026; vertical standards for Important/Critical categories by Oct 2026; and property requirements standard by Oct 2027.
 :::

 *In the absence of a suitable harmonised standard, the Commission may issue a **common specification** to provide the same presumption of conformity ([CRA Art.
 27 § 2, 5][cra_art27]).*